International Travel to Glasgow

 - Train arrives at Queen Street Station, Glasgow: 00.14

 Retreat participants are required to have a basic fitness level.
-You should be able to walk at a comfortable pace for maximum two hours on a road surface and over slight rough terrain as well as a few upwards hills.
+You should be able to walk at a comfortable pace for maximum two hours on a road surface and over slightly rough terrain as well as a few upwards hills.
 The itinerary covers one moderately strenuous hike for two hours over upward moorland terrain, we will take frequent breaks.
 Please get in touch via the contact page if you would like further clarification on fitness level.

 Scottish Weather and What to Pack

-Scottish weather is known for it changeable attitude especially in May.
-On my visit in May of 2016 it had snowed on the island two weeks prior to my visit but soon warmed up to be the hottest place in the country with blue skies and temperatures of 22 C (77 F).
+Scottish weather is known for it changeable attitude, especially in May.
+On my visit, in May of 2016, it had snowed on the island two weeks prior to my visit but soon warmed up to be the hottest place in the country with blue skies and temperatures of 22 C (77 F).
 While I had packed wet weather gear I cursed myself for not bringing a sun hat.
 I have put together a rough guide of things you might want to pack and the file will be available to Retreat participants after booking.

 Passport Requirements, Currency and Copies

 Scotland uses UK Sterling currency.
-While you can use English bank notes in Scotland, some places in England will not accept Scottish bank notes – yes this is confusing as it is all the same Sterling currency.
+While you can use English bank notes in Scotland, some places in England will not accept Scottish banknotes – yes this is confusing as it is all the same Sterling currency.
 Please research the best option for you.

 If you are traveling Internationally to the UK you are required to have an up-to-date passport with more than six months valid.
-I suggest making a copy of your travel documents – extra copy of travels details, color photocopy of passport and a copy of travel insurance.
+I suggest making a copy of your travel documents – an extra copy of travels details, color photocopy of passport and a copy of travel insurance.

 What if I’m Booked up and then Need to Cancel?
 What if the Retreat Gets Cancelled?